rlwhitcomb/utilities/README.md

 - Boilerplate program will use this code b/c we sometime want to just do command line, other times want the GUI
 - Word Finder can also use this option
 - Calc is now working with this design, although some features (like "help" and "version") are not well coordinated yet between console and GUI.
-- Could we dynamically switch back and forth? (certainly console -> GUI works, but the reverse is questionable).

 ### Cat
 - add help

 ### Calc

-- a.b.c throws NPE -> how to do recursive invocation
+- a.b.c throws NPE -> how to do recursive invocation?

 ### WordFind